Mendocino AVA

-Mendocino is an American Viticultural Area (AVA) located in Mendocino County, California within the vast 3251042 acre multi-county North Coast appellation.
-Mendocino AVA was established on June 15, 1984 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing a petition submitted by Mr. James A. Beckman, Vice-President of Guild Wineries and Distilleries, on behalf of 113 local viticulture industry members within the County, proposing a viticultural area named "Mendocino."
+Mendocino is an American Viticultural Area (AVA) located in Mendocino County, California within the vast 3.2 e6acre multi-county North Coast appellation.
+It was established as the nation's 66^{th}, the state's 40^{th} and the county's sixth AVA on June 15, 1984 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing a petition submitted by Mr. James A. Beckman, vice-president of Guild Wineries and Distilleries, on behalf of 113 local viticulture industry members within the county, proposing a viticultural area named "Mendocino."
 The 283300 acre viticultural area encompasses eight valleys including Anderson Valley, Potter Valley, Redwood Valley, Capella Valley, Ukiah Valley, Knights (McNab) Valley, Sanel Valley, and McDowell Valley where approximately 35000 acre or 13 percent of the area is suitable for grape production.
 As of 2024, eight smaller sub-AVAs are nested within the Mendocino appellation that largely encompasses Mendocino County.
-The “Mendocino” name is synonymous with excellent wines, i.e., Carignan, Charbono, Grenache, Petite Sirah, Syrah and Zinfandel, that are sourced from the Mediterranean climate grapes cultivated in the area which for many years has been known as the “Mendocino” vintage.
+The "Mendocino" name is synonymous with excellent wines, i.e., Carignan, Charbono, Grenache, Petite Sirah, Syrah and Zinfandel, that are sourced from the Mediterranean climate grapes cultivated in the area which for many years has been known as the "Mendocino" vintage.
 Anderson Valley, because of its cooler climate, is known for its Pinot noir and sparkling wine production.
 Many wineries in the adjacent Sonoma, Napa and Lake counties source Mendocino grapes to blend into vintages labeled with their appellations.

 History

 Viticulture has been active in the Mendocino region since the earliest settlement in the mid-1800's.
 According to the Mendocino County Assessor's records, 25,000 grapevines, or about 40 acre had been planted by 1871.
 By 1910, grapes and wines from the area were listed as principal products of the county.
 At that time, there were 5800 acre of grapes and nine wineries that produced 90000 usgal of wine in the Mendocino County.
 The most popular grape variety of the time was Zinfandel, and today it is still one of the major grape varieties grown in the area.
-In the early 1970's, large acreages of new vineyards were established within the area, and consequently, the number of wineries increased.
+In the early 1970s, large acreages of new vineyards were established within the area, and consequently, the number of wineries increased.